EricLambrecht/react-timing-hooks/docs/intervals-api/useClock.md

 nav_order: 3
 ---

-#useClock
+# useClock

-This hook can be used to render a reactive text clock, i.e. a time-string that updates every second.
+This hook can be used to render a reactive "text clock", i.e. a time-string that updates every second.

 ## Example